bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Title: Install the base system
     Description: Warning: Failure while unpacking required packages

-the just click on "Continue".
+then just click on "Continue".

 If any stage of the installation fails with a message saying

      Title: Installation step failed
      Description: An installation step failed.
 You can try to run the failing item again from the menu, or skip it and choose something else.
 The failing step is: XXXXXXX

-Just select "Continue".
+then just select "Continue".
 This should take you back to the Debian installer main menu.
 Scroll to the step that failed and try it again.

 Here are some brief notes describing notable parts of the installation process and some suggested answers.